glavanc1/gene_flow_ants/README.md

 This, along with the visualization of the results of the other analyses and the selection of individuals for further steps, was done in `R` with the scripts `GENUSNAME_Analyses.R`.

 ## 7.Introgression rates
 We ran `admixture` again, this time in supervised mode using the population maps generated in the scripts `GENUSNAME_Analyses.R`, using the script `2nd_admixture.sh`.
 We ran 20 replicates with K = the number of retained species.
 We visualized the results and extracted introgression estimates in `GENUSNAME_Analyses.R`.
+The outputs are

 ## 8.Contribution to genetic diversity
 We ran the `populations` module of stacks again, this time outputting a gvcf: